 Our group develops and applies novel artificial intelligence (mainly deep learning) and large-scale statistical algorithms for various topics related to bioinformatics and statistical genetics.
 We also collaborate very closely with local, national and international life science scientists and clinicians on different omics projects.
 We are actively working in the following four research areas.

-My lab lead the IMED 7280 - Medical Computational Biology Course, which is also named as Health Data Science course.
+My lab leads the IMED 7280 - Medical Computational Biology Course, which is also named as Health Data Science course.
 The course is open to all students in the University of Manitoba and trains graduate students to have skills in R programming, large-scale statistical data analysis, machine learning, visual analytics and genome science.

 - Registered 13 graduate students from 5 departments and two faculties in 2018 Winter term